jackfranklin/dotfiles/README.md

 1. `make install`

-## Fonts
+## Fonts and Kitty terminal

-To get the MonoLisa font (note: do not commit the font files to this repo, it's a purchased font!), might need to create `~/.config/fonts/fonts.conf`:
+To get the MonoLisa font (note: do not commit the font files to this repo, it's a purchased font!) working, we need to (for whatever reason) convince Kitty that all its variants (including italic/script) are monospace.

+Install the font (files in Google Drive); on Linux most reliable way is to copy files into `~/.local/share/fonts` and run `fc-cache -r`.

+Then create `~/.config/fonts/fonts.conf`:

 ```xml
 <?xml version="1.0"?>